-The Best Face Moisturizer For Every Skin Type
+The Best Face Moisturizer for Every Skin Type

 For Sensitive Skin

-The cult favorite skin car brand, Drunk Elephant, is committed to using only ingredients that either directly benefit the skin’s health or support the integrity and effectiveness of their formulations.
+The cult favorite skincare brand Drunk Elephant is committed to using only ingredients that either directly benefit the skin’s health or support the integrity and effectiveness of their formulations.
 What you won’t find in their products: essential oils, drying alcohols, silicones, chemical sunscreens, fragrances/dyes or sulfates/SLS, making them the perfect for the sensitive skin set.
 This thick, fluffy moisturizer is infused with six rare African oils and a ceramide complex for intense moisture; it's also fragrance-free, which means it’s sure to not irritate sensitive skin.

 In addition to providing UV protection in the form of SPF 30, this La Roche-Posay oil-free moisturizer contains ceramides (essential for repairing the skin barrier) and the anti-aging nutrient niacinamide.